Maren Morris: Early life and education

-Singing start and early performances

-When she was around 9 years old, at a party at her house for salon employees, she performed a karaoke version of "Blue" by LeAnn Rimes, who she idolized, at which time her parents discovered that she can sing.
+When Morris was around nine years old, at a party at her house for salon employees, she performed a karaoke version of "Blue" by LeAnn Rimes, who she idolized, at which time her parents discovered that she could sing.
 In September 2000, aged 11, one of Morris's first performances was at Johnnie High's, a country music talent show similar in style to the Grand Ole Opry.
 From that moment, Morris realized that "this [singing] is my calling".
+When she was 12, her father bought her an acoustic Ibanez guitar and taught her a few chords, which inspired her to start writing songs.
+She went to James Bowie High School in Arlington where she continued to play soccer, graduating in 2008.
+Her favorite classes were creative writing and art.

+Career

+2002–2015: Career beginnings in Texas, move to Nashville, and songwriting

 Morris started touring her home state of Texas when she was 11 years old.
 Her father acted as her roadie, manager, and booking agent.
 Morris often performed in bars and clubs in Dallas and Fort Worth.
 She considered music to be her "weekend job".

-When she was 12 years old, her father bought her an acoustic Ibanez guitar and taught her a few chords, which inspired her to start writing songs.
-She went to James Bowie High School in Arlington where she continued to play soccer, graduating in 2008.
-Her favorite classes were creative writing and art.

-Career beginnings in Texas

 In 2005, Morris was one of several high school students from across the country selected to attend a Grammy Awards camp sponsored by the Grammy Foundation.
 She took her first plane trip alone to attend the camp, where she met David Foster, Paul Williams, and Jimmy Jam.
 That year, at the age of 15, Morris released her debut studio album titled Walk On, released on the independent Mozzi Bozzi label and containing ten tracks of mostly self written material.
 The record was financed by her parents who "literally sold the furniture out of the house" to pay for its recording and release, according to her mother.
 Smith Music released Morris's second studio album in 2007, titled All That It Takes, which also contained mostly self-composed tracks.

 In her late teens, Morris auditioned for American Idol, America's Got Talent, The Voice, and Nashville Star and was rejected from each.
 Years later, Morris felt vindicated when her songs were used by contestants performing on American Idol.
 In 2010, Morris enrolled at the University of North Texas but left after one semester.
 Morris also joined a teen band called They Were Stars, with whom she played keyboards and provided harmony vocals.
 In 2011, the Mozzi Bozzi label released her third studio disc titled Live Wire.